makannew/use-delayed-function/README.md

   - Is a wrapper function which always returns a promise.
   - It accepts and passes down arguments to the `originalFunction`.
   - It will resolve to return value of the `originalFunction`.
+  - After it successfully resolved, it is the best time for `setState` or DOM manipulation tasks if desirable.
+    `delayedFunction(para).then(doSetState)`
   - Consecutive calls to this function will cancel previous unfinished calls.

 - #### `cancelIt(doNotReject)`